President Waded Cruzado

 Research

 Montana State University received legislative support under President Cruzado's leadership to grow by 50% the WWAMI cooperative medical education program, the program’s first expansion in 38 years.
 Founded in 1973, the program lets students from Washington, Wyoming, Alaska, Montana and Idaho complete the foundational 18 months of medical school in their home states and then finish their medical degrees at the University of Washington School of Medicine.
-The Legislature also supported the creation of a Veterinary Medicine Program at MSU in partnership with Washington State University.
+The Montana Legislature also supported the creation of a Veterinary Medicine Program at MSU in partnership with Washington State University.
 Modeled after WWAMI, it is the only Veterinary Medicine Program in the state.

 Student success

 President Cruzado has consistently reaffirmed the importance of a campus environment that places student success as the top priority.
-To that end, she has made student retention a major priority of the university by funding numerous programs and appointing an executive officer to oversee related initiatives in increasing students' financial literacy, helping more students graduate in four years and providing more student support services such as tutoring, mentoring and advising.
-In 2012, President Cruzado launched the “Freshman 15” program, an initiative that incentivizes all students to enroll in more credits, adding more “weight” to their class schedules.
-In the fall of 2015, Bloomberg News featured a 5-minute segment devoted to MSU’s “Know Your Debt Letter,” an initiative that has resulted in students taking more credits, reducing their debt and graduating in a timely manner.
-President Cruzado has also enhanced MSU's responsiveness to students' needs and aspirations with the creation of two Family Care Rooms and a Veterans Center that has helped Montana State earned the designation of a “Military Friendly Institution.”
+To that end, she has made keeping students in school and on track to earn their degrees a major priority by funding programs and appointing an executive officer to oversee related initiatives in increasing students' financial literacy, helping more students graduate in four years and providing more student support services such as tutoring, mentoring and advising.

 In 2016, MSU welcomed its inaugural class of Hilleman Scholars.
-Named for Montana State alumnus and vaccinologist Maurice Hilleman, the Hilleman Scholars Program provides assistance to 50 incoming students from Montana who demonstrate evidence of significant academic, leadership and career potential.
+Named for Montana State alumnus and vaccinologist Maurice Hilleman, the MSU Hilleman Scholars Program provides assistance to 50 incoming students from Montana who demonstrate evidence of significant academic, leadership and career potential.
 The program is motivated by a desire to provide Montana students more opportunities.

 Construction and renovation projects

 Montana State University’s Norm Asbjornson Hall, home of the Norm Asbjornson College of Engineering and the Honors College, opened in 2018.
-A $50 million gift from 1960 Montana State alumnus Norm Asbjornson – the largest private gift in the history of the state – funded the design and construction of the building.
+A $50 million gift from 1960 Montana State alumnus Norm Asbjornson – which, at the time, was the largest private gift in the history of the state – funded the design and construction of the building.
 The gift also inspired other donors to round out the university’s South Campus project at $70 million.
 The innovative classroom and laboratory facility enables collaborative, hands-on learning and leadership.
 The building promotes dynamic interdisciplinary engagement, meaningful student-faculty interaction, and accelerated innovation that responds to and anticipates emerging trends in education, industry and society.

 Jabs Hall, a new home for the Jake Jabs College of Business and Entrepreneurship, opened in 2015.
 Jabs Hall was made possible thanks to a $25 million gift from 1952 Montana State alumnus Jake Jabs, president and CEO of American Furniture Warehouse in Denver.
 In her first year, President Cruzado also welcomed a $3 million gift to MSU from Jabs, who generously funded the Jabs Entrepreneurship Center at Montana State University.